Artist's book club

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

 This course is a creative space in which to discuss concepts, design and structure and develop your ideas using the book format.
 There will be opportunities to explore the relationship between the structure and the concept of the book by looking at a range of artists books and materials and you will support the development of your work by personal research which will be presented to the group at regular intervals.
-This course has a maximum of 8 learners to ensure that each intermediate student is able to have space to explore their ideas and get 1:1 and peer support.
+This course offers a space to explore their ideas and get 1:1 and peer support.
 Your tutor will respond to individual projects and prepare demonstrations that support these self-set briefs.
 When you receive your code to join Google classroom, you will be asked to complete a short questionnaire to help your tutor position the course to suit your needs.